-The CCJPA's marketing budget for FY 2022-23 and FY 2023-24 will fund the respective fiscal year's Marketing Programs presented in Section 8.
+The CCJPA's marketing budget for FY 2023-24 and FY 2024-25 includes resources required to support marketing strategies as described in Section 8.
+Bringing back passengers and increasing ridership will require an aggressive approach to marketing that demands an increase in funds to support the planned efforts.
 The budget estimates shown in Table 9-1 represent only direct expenditures of the CCJPA and do not include any costs for marketing programs provided solely by Amtrak or the State.